 Investment in port infrastructure means that there can be progress to standardisation and interoperability of new and existing vessels, increasing network resilience.
-This
+This investment would also contribute to reducing emissions across the ferry network and support Scotland's net zero carbon emission targets.

-STPR2 recommends an investment programme in ferry port infrastructure. including shore power supplies to ferry vessels, to support Ferry vessel renewal and replacement and progressive decarbonisation (24).
+STPR2 recommends an investment programme in ferry port infrastructure, including shore power supplies to ferry vessels, to support Ferry vessel renewal and replacement and progressive decarbonisation (24).

-Major station masterplans
+43 Major station masterplans